 Separate the ingredients by mixing the dry ingredients (psyllium husk powder, coconut flour, baking soda, salt) in a bowl and the wet ingredients (eggs, butter or coconut oil, and hot water) in another bowl.

-Combine the two bowls together by adding the dry into the wet.
+Combine the two bowls together by adding the wet into the dry.
 Mix quickly because psyllium gels fast once activated with water!
 Do not over mix.

 Transfer to a lightly greased standard 8×4-inch bread loaf pan.